-On 16 January 2018, the Department released Planning Circular PS-18-001 ‘Stepping up planning and designing for better places: respecting and enhancing local character’.
+On 16 January 2018, the Department released Planning System Circular PS 18–001 respecting and enhancing local character in the planning system.

 The Circular describes what local character is and recognises the important role it plays in planning for development that is contextual, of its place and meets the growing needs of NSW.